-Private Control Over Access to Public Law: The Puzzling Federal Regulatory Use of Private Standards
+Private Control Over Access to the Law: The Perplexing Federal Regulatory Use of Private Standards

 Nina A. Mendelson

 University of Michigan Law School

 U of Michigan Public Law Research Paper, No. 358